Amzani/apidesk-sdk-test-def/docs/models/components/createcompanyrequesttype.md

 # CreateCompanyRequestType

-Specifies the type of address, such as 'billing', 'shipping', or 'office'.
-This helps categorize the address for specific business functions and should be a predefined string that matches the company's address type categories.
+Specifies the type of address, such as 'billing' or 'shipping'.
+This helps categorize the address for specific business functions and ensures that the correct address is used for the right purpose.
+It is optional but recommended for clarity.

 ## Example Usage